uniquelo05/device-os-lab/README.md

 - Added a watchdog timer usage guide to `docs/troubleshooting.md`.
 - Updated the `third_party/` directory structure for better clarity.

+## Test Case Organization

+The `test/` directory has been reorganized for better maintainability:

+- `test/unit/`: Contains unit tests.
+- `test/integration/`: Contains integration tests.
+- `test/performance/`: Contains performance tests.

+Refer to the `CONTRIBUTING.md` file for more details.

 ## Hardware Setup

 For detailed hardware setup instructions, refer to the [Hardware Setup Guide](docs/hardware.md).